port-labs/port-docs/docs/sso-rbac/sso-providers/jumpcloud.md

       ![Jumpcloud download certificate](../../../static/img/sso/jumpcloud/JumpcloudDownloadCert.png)
    2. Copy the `IDP URL` from the SSO tab

-6. Via intercom/slack, provide Port with the downloaded `certificate.pem` file, and the IDP URL.
+6. Via intercom/slack, provide Port with the downloaded `certificate.pem` file, and the copied `IDP URL`.

 Port will then provide you with your `{CONNECTION_NAME}`.
 Replace the following occurrences with the provided value.